Legislation Tracker

 This bill was referred to the House Committee on Labor and Commerce, where it was assigned to Subcommittee #2.
 It was continued to 2025 in L & C by voice vote.

-The legislation was referred to the House Committee on ACNR, and assigned to the ACNR Subcommittee: Natural Resources.
-The bill reported out of Natural Resources with substitute language and was then referred to the Committee on Appropriations.
-With amended language, the bill was reported from Appropriations and printed.
+The legislation reported out of the House with amended language.
 In crossover, the bill was passed by indefinitely by the Senate Committee on Finance and Appropriations.

 The bill was referred to the House Rules Committee, where it was assigned to the Studies Subcommittee and was continued to 2025.

-Virginia Recycling Development Center; established, report.
+HB 316 - Virginia Recycling Development Center; established, report.
 This bill would establish a Recycling Market Development Fund, a new section of grants from the general fund for recycling.
-This bill has an important distinction:“Recycled” means a commodity or product that consists in part or whole of recyclable material, except for the purpose of § 10.1-1425.42 recycled does not include fuel, fuel substitute, or fuel additive.
+This bill has an important distinction: “Recycled” means a commodity or product that consists in part or whole of recyclable material, except for the purpose of § 10.1-1425.42 recycled does not include fuel, fuel substitute, or fuel additive.
 This sentence ensures funds from this program are not used to fund plastic to fuel initiatives, allowing Virginia to allocate resources to true cyclical recycling programs.
+Litter Free Virginia supports this bill.

-This bill was referred to the House Committee on Agriculture, Chesapeake and Natural Resources: Natural Resources Subcommittee.
-It reported out of subcommittee unanimously with substitute language.
+This bill reported out unanimously from the House Committee on ACNR: Natural Resources Subcommittee.
 In crossover, the Senate also passed the bill with substitute language.
 Ultimately, the Senate substitute language was rejected by the House and the bill failed to pass.

-Recycling Infrastructure Improvement Fund; established; report.
+HB 1227 - Recycling Infrastructure Improvement Fund; established; report.
 Establishes the Virginia Recycling Infrastructure Improvement Fund for the purpose of supporting local government recycling programs.
 The bill requires the Department of Environmental Quality to administer the Fund as a grant program to encourage the establishment of physical infrastructure and equipment necessary to start or improve local government recycling operations.
 The bill prohibits local governments from discontinuing their recycling programs until after July 1, 2028.
+Litter Free Virginia supports this bill.

-Virginia Public Procurement Act; preference for products made or manufactured in Virginia and U.S. Provides preference for a bidder who is a resident of Virginia over a bidder who is a resident of any other state in determining the award for any contract for goods, services, or construction under the Virginia Public Procurement Act.
+SB 260 - Virginia Public Procurement Act; preference for products made or manufactured in Virginia and U.S. Provides preference for a bidder who is a resident of Virginia over a bidder who is a resident of any other state in determining the award for any contract for goods, services, or construction under the Virginia Public Procurement Act.
 The bill directs the Secretary of Commerce and Trade to convene a stakeholder work group to recommend revisions to the recyclable materials tax credit and report on the work group’s recommendations by November 1, 2024.
 This bill includes an important carve out for chemical conversion- advanced recycling (pyrolysis, gasification, plastic to fuels) would be classified as recycling if this legislation is approved.
+Litter Free Virginia supports this bill.

 This legislation reported from the Senate Committee on General Laws and Technology, and was printed with substitute language.